 2.00 RESOURCE IMPLICATIONS 2.01 Staff - There are concerns staff retention may be difficult to maintain.
-Given that the construction industry is an ever-changing sector, staff may seek opportunities elsewhere i.e. new build, private sector etc. The Capital Works Team have made adjustments to the team's structure to incorporate a degree of resilience, succession planning and robustness to the delivery model and departments risk register.
+Given that the construction industry is an ever-changing sector, staff may seek opportunities elsewhere i.e., new build, private sector etc. There has also been a significant change in expectations and behaviour, because of the pandemic.
+Staff wish to work more flexibly and are reviewing the industry they work in and if it is right for them.
+The Capital Works Team have made adjustments to the team's structure to incorporate a degree of resilience, succession planning and robustness to the delivery model and departments risk register.
 2.02 Budgets - When developing our delivery programme, budget estimates were made for the required upgrade works to our existing properties with contingency sums included for unforeseen work such as structural repairs etc. Further works have been undertaken with colleagues in Finance and we have begun forecasting our budget requirements for the next tranche of works.
+Material costs have increased significantly, and availability is low.
 2.03 Procurement - Procuring the various WHQS works can be challenging.
 The Council must ensure all contracts are measured, not only by cost but by quality.
 Quality forms an important part of the assessment process where the Capital Works Team interviews all contractors and assesses Quality Submission Papers before any contracts are awarded.
 The team have been able to secure further efficiencies by merging some contracts so that internal and external resources can be shared.
 There is a risk that many contractors are opting for new build contracts rather than refurbishment contracts.
 Engaging with our supply chain early and sharing our Capital Investment Programme aspirations with our Contract Framework Partners assists us to procure longer term contracts and therefore reduces risk of inflated costs based on long term contract arrangements.
+As the Capital Works team has procured certain contracts through the Procure Plus consortium, it has been shielded from certain uplifts in costs and are supported by Procure Plus with any disputes.

 3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 The Welsh Government has committed to achieving a carbon neutral public sector by 2033 and to coordinating action to help other areas of the economy to make a decisive shift away from fossil fuels.
 The Environment (Wales) Act 2016 requires the Welsh Government to reduce emissions of greenhouse gases (GHGs) in Wales by at least 80% by the year 2050, with a system of interim emissions targets and carbon budgets.
-The Welsh housing stock is older than the UK housing stock, with only a smaller proportion built in recent years.
-Approximately: 32% of the Welsh housing stock was built before 1919, when there were no construction standards in terms of thermal performance.
-10% of Welsh homes were built in the last 18 years, during which time performance requirements have changed dramatically.